mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to modify these wing's horizontal flight speed and acceleration.

+### public virtual void WingUpdate(Item item, Player player, bool inUse)

+Allows for Wings to do various things while in use. "inUse" is whether or not the jump button is currently pressed.
+Called if Item is a wing in a social slot, or if in a regular accessory slot and no other wings are in social slots.
+Use to animate wings, create dusts, invoke sounds, and create lights.

 ### public virtual void Update(ref float gravity, ref float maxFallSpeed)

 Allows you to customize this item's movement when lying in the world.